-Face coverings are required in the building when social distancing is not practical.
-Please be prepared and bring a face covering.
+Face coverings are optional.
+Social distancing is still encouraged when practical and possible.
+Self-screening for symptoms is still expected.
 There will be additional information posted at the entrance of the building.

 The South Dakota School for the Blind and Visually Impaired (SDSBVI) is committed to web accessibility for all, regardless of ability or disability.
 We work continually to improve the accessibility and usability of our digital content, informed by web accessibility standards.
 Accessibility is an ideal and responsibility that we share with the greater community.
 We collaborate with our webmaster to make this website and its contents as accessible as possible.